cristian-5/Spin/ReadMe.md

 and link everything for you.

-This creates a `Build` folder in the same directory and a `Spin` executable file;
-Run the following command to execute it.
+This creates a `Build` folder in the same directory and a `Spin` executable file; run the following command to execute it.

 ``` bash
 ./Spin